tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/01-getting-started.md

 You can choose which files you want to install, and you can always rerun the `install` command at a later point in time.

 :::warning
-Because Tempest is currently in beta (and still has two dev dependencies), you will need to allow dev dependencies as your minimum stability in `composer.json`: `{json}"minimum-stability": "dev",`, you should also ensure that composer still prefers stable versions if they are available: `{json}"prefer-stable": true,`.
+Because Tempest is currently in beta, you will need to allow dev dependencies as your minimum stability in `composer.json`: `{json}"minimum-stability": "dev",`, you should also ensure that composer still prefers stable versions if they are available: `{json}"prefer-stable": true,`.
 These composer properties are only necessary as long as Tempest isn't stable yet.
 :::

 ### Installation requirements